crystal-leesj/tic-tac-toe/README.md

 - Always been curious to use React Hooks and Typescript so I learned and implemeted on this project.
 - Decided not to import any CSS library to improve loading performance.
 But always happy to work with CSS. :)
-- On Table.tsx, <Cell /> components can look redundant but left it for readability.
-Nested .map() can improve redendancy but that's more fitting if the table need to be dynamic like 5x5 or 10x10.
+- On `Table.tsx`, `<Cell />` components can look redundant but left it for readability.
+Nested `.map()` can improve redendancy but that's more fitting if the table need to be dynamic like 5x5 or 10x10.

+### Rooms to improve (with more time)

-- Adding unit tests can bring to higher standard.
+- Adding unit tests can bring higher standard.
+- Responsive can be improved with Media Query and flexbox.
+- Cross browser compatibility can be tested with tools like BrowserStack
+- Accessibility can be tested with tools like Lighthouse.